 ECHS allows students to participate as early as the ninth grade and complete more college courses in a four-year period than allowed in a traditional dual enrollment program.
 The major difference between ECHS and Advanced Placement classes is that ECHS students will have a college transcript and will receive college credit as soon as they successfully complete a college class. back to top

 Yes.
-ECHS students may participate in extracurricular activities. back to top
+ECHS students may participate in extracurricular activities, based on the guidelines established by their school district. back to top

-Early College High Schools across the country are successfully demonstrating that 9th-12th grade students from a wide range of academic backgrounds are meeting and exceeding the academic challenge provided by college-level courses.
-Faculty and staff at Reagan, LBJ, and ACC are committed to supportive instructional practices and services that help students succeed. back to top
+Early College High Schools across the country are successfully demonstrating that ninth- through 12th-grade students from a wide range of backgrounds are meeting and exceeding the academic challenge provided by college-level courses. back to top

 ECHS students need encouragement from their parents as well as time to read and study.
-Parents also must understand that college professors, by federal law, cannot share educational record information with parents, such as attendance, progress, or grades, even if the student is a minor. back to top
+Parents also must understand that federal law prohibits colleges and college instructors from sharing educational record information, (such as attendance, progress, or grades), with parents even if the student is a minor, unless the student has given their written permission to do so. back to top

-Earning a college degree at a young age can help inspire students to continue their college education, and it can enhance their employment prospects.
+Earning a college degree at a young age can help inspire students to continue their college education and enhance their employment prospects.
 There is also a significant financial benefit to families, as all college credits earned through ECHS are free to students. back to top